 Tag Line: “Sure, the kitchen is small, and the floors are kind of slanted, but that can be fixed, right?
 Right?”

-Notes: Nola, a freelance writer and editor, is just starting the restoration of her New Orleans home (demolition pictures are always great to see – nothing like a dust mask and crowbar to let off some stress).
+Notes: Nola, a freelance writer, and editor, is just starting the restoration of her New Orleans home.
 Having discovered that “actually doing construction projects on Saturday morning was a whole lot harder than watching them on TV”, Nola hung up her tool belt and has taken on the role of General Contractor.
 Her blog, therefore, focuses on both the actual construction as well as managing contractors.

 I will end this post with a John F. Kennedy quote that Nola used in her very first post.
 This says it all for me: